KEINOS/TPL-PHP-HelloWorld/README.md

     git commit -m 'initial commit'
     ```

-4. Push the repo to GitHub then register it to the following CIs.
+5. Push the repo to GitHub then register it to the following CIs.
     - TravisCI
     - COVERALLS

-5. Re-name `ENVFILE.env.sample` to `ENVFILE.env`
+6. Re-name `ENVFILE.env.sample` to `ENVFILE.env`
-6. Get your access token from COVERALLS' settings and replace the token value in `ENVFILE.env`.
+7. Get your access token from COVERALLS' settings and place/replace the token value in `ENVFILE.env`.
-7. Run tests again to see COVERALLS' function.
+8. Run tests again to see COVERALLS' function.
-8. If the local test passes then commit changes and push.
+9. If the local test passes then commit changes and push.
-9. If the tests passes on CIs then start building your project.
+10. If the tests passes on CIs then start building your project.

 ## VSCode